Nik-Zainal-Group/signature.tools.lib/README.md

 - **```signatureFit_pipeline```**: an interface for the ```Fit``` and ```FitMS``` functions, which aim to automate various signature fit analysis steps, like generating the mutational catalogues and selecting which mutational signatures to fit.
 This function can be accessed via command line using the ```signatureFit``` script in the ```scripts``` folder.
 - **```plotFitResults(...)```**: this function can be used to plot results objects from both ```Fit``` and ```FitMS``` functions.
 The object type will be inferred automatically and either ```plotFit()``` or ```plotFitMS()``` will be used.

-Functions for organ-specific signatures and exposures conversion
+Functions for organ-specific signatures and exposures conversion:

 - **```getOrganSignatures(...)```**: returns organ-specific signatures of a requested organ and mutation type.
 - **```convertExposuresFromOrganToRefSigs(...)```**: after signature fit using organ-specific signatures, use this function to apply the conversion matrix, to convert organ-specific signature exposures into reference signature exposures.

-Functions for HRD indexes
+Functions for HRD indexes:

 - **```ascatToHRDLOH(...)```**: compute the HRD-LOH index from a data frame formatted similarly to an ASCAT output file.
 This is a wrapper for